 - 1. Switch your hearing aid to the Telecoil programme. - 2.
 Pick up the telephone and place a call or answer a call. - 3.
 Hold the telephone behind your ear close to the hearing aid, and tilt it slightly outwards. - 4.
-Listen to the dialling tone and move the telephone to get the best reception. - If needed, adjust the volume. - 6.
-When you hang up, switch to a microphone programme.
+Listen to the dialling tone and move the telephone to get the best reception. - 5.
+If needed, adjust the volume. - 6.
+When you hang up, switch to programme 1.

-NOTE: If the phone has a poor telecoil signal, use the microphone programme.
+NOTE: If the phone has a poor telecoil signal, try to use a microphone programme.
 To avoid whistling, do not hold the handset too tightly against your ear.